 What I like about his personal street style is that he mixes the two things I loved most about Portugal: street art and azulejos (the traditional Portuguese tiles).
 I loved the ancient tiles decorating Lisbon’s beautiful buildings, and I loved his reinterpretation even more: a modern design connecting the old with the new.

-The first AddFuel work that I found in Lisbon is inside the LX Factory (Rua Rodrigues Faria), a former factory turned cultural space (more about this amazing venue soon!).
+The first AddFuel work that I found in Lisbon is inside the LX Factory (Rua Rodrigues Faria), a former factory turned cultural space.
 On a 22-metre-long background of stenciled azulejos it’s written ‘antigua mente nova’, a word game between ‘antigamente’, ‘antiga mente’ and ‘mente nova’ (‘formerly’, ‘old mind’ and ‘new mind’).

 Diogo Machado (this is the real name of the guy) often works in collaboration with other street artists.
 This mural was realized together with Draw, Miguel Januario and Mar for the conference “A Revolução de Abril – Portugal 1974-75” and it commemorates the day of the Carnation Revolution (April 25th, 1974), when the Movimento das Forcas Armadas, together with the people, overthrew the regime of Estado Novo.

-But, in my opinion, the best combo is a mural with Addfuel’s azulejos and Eime’s black and white characters, which really stand out this way.
-I saw several of these around Portugal, and this one on the ‘blue wall’ (a 1-kilometer-long wall surrounding Lisbon’s Psychiatric Hospital) is my favorite.
+But, in my opinion, the best combo is a mural with Addfuel’s azulejos and Eime’s black and white stencilled characters, which really stand out this way.
+I saw several of these around Portugal, and this one on the ‘Blue Wall’ (a 1-kilometer-long wall surrounding Lisbon’s Psychiatric Hospital) is my favorite.
 Here again, Addfuel plays with words: Mentalidad means both ‘mentality’ and ‘mental age’.
-I found a beautiful making-of video where you can see both Addfuel and Eime working on this project:

 With a background in illustration and graphic design, AkaCorleone shows a colorful pop style that I couldn’t help falling in love with.
 His works are like puzzles, mixing an abundance of figures and objects whose shapes are outlined just by the juxtaposition of colored areas.